Piracy Act 1698: Provisions

-Legacy
+Subsequent developments

 The majority of the cases tried under these admiralty courts followed the exact proceedings laid out in the act.
 In addition, most pirates appeared to have been given a fair trial because, if the accused could not be confirmed to have taken part in the said piracy by witness testimony, they were often acquitted.
 However, in the High Court of Admiralty, murder was almost always considered the more serious charge.
 In fact, during a 1737 case in which Edward Johnson and Nicholas Williams were being tried, the counsel proceeded with the murder charge after stating: *I will not touch upon the Piracy, that will come under your consideration hereafter."
 This shows that the counsel prosecuted the accused for piracy only after the trial for murder was finished.

-Repeal
+Subsequent developments

 The act was continued until the end of the next session of parliament after 7 years from the expiration of the act by section 4 of the Continuance of Laws Act 1706 (6 Ann. c.
 34) (Note: This is the citation in The Statutes of the Realm.)

 The act was made perpetual by section 3 of the Perpetuation, etc. of Acts 1719 (6 Geo.
 1. c.
 19).

 The death penalty under this act was abolished by the Piracy Act 1837 (7 Will.
 4 & 1 Vict. c.
 88).

+Sections 1–6, 13 and 15 of the act were repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1867 (30 & 31 Vict. c.
+59), which came into force on 15 July 1867.

+Sections 9 and 10 of the act were repealed by section 10(2) of, and part III of schedule 3 to, the Criminal Law Act 1967, which came into force on 1 January 1968.

-In the United Kingdom, the whole act was repealed by section 1(1) of, and Group 2 of Part I of Schedule 1 to, the Statute Law (Repeals) Act 1993.
+The whole act was repealed by section 1(1) of, and group 2 of part I of schedule 1 to, the Statute Law (Repeals) Act 1993, which came into force on 5 November 1993.

-The act was repealed for the Australian Capital Territory by section 6(1) of, and Part 4.11 of Schedule 4 to, the Statute Law Amendment Act 2002 (No 2).
+The whole act was repealed for the Australian Capital Territory by section 6(1) of, and Part 4.11 of Schedule 4 to, the Statute Law Amendment Act 2002 (No. 2).